anenbergb/Co-DETR-TensorRT/README.md

 The TensorRT FP16 runtimes are the mean GPU compute times reported using `trtexec` with 100 iterations and `--useSpinWait --useCudaGraph` options.
 I recorded slightly longer runtimes of 99.1ms, 36.6ms, and 16.8ms when benchmarking with the `codetr_inference.cpp` script.
-Check out the trtexec section for more information on inference runtime benchmarking.
+Check out the "Benchmarking with trtexec" section in this README for more information on inference runtime benchmarking.

 Note that the Swin-L backbone downscales by a factor of 32x